 Place fresh herbs in a slow cooker and cover with oil.
 Cover and let cook on the lowest heat setting for 5 hours.
-Strain and store in a tightly covered container for up to 4 weeks.
+Strain and store in a tightly covered container as long as four weeks.

 2. Sunny Window Method

 Put fresh or dried herbs in a glass jar and cover with oil.
 Screw lid on tightly.
 Leave the jar on a sunny windowsill for at least 2 weeks.
-Strain oil and store for up to 4 weeks.
+Strain oil and store for as long as four weeks.

 3. Oven Method

 Put fresh or dried herbs in a glass jar and cover with oil.
 Screw on lid tightly.
 Put jar in a pan and fill pan with water to halfway up jar.
 Put pan with jar in the oven and cook for 4 to 5 hours on the oven’s lowest setting.
 Check on your oil periodically to ensure it isn’t burning or scorching (i.e., smoking).
-Strain oil and store for up to 4 weeks.
+Strain oil and as long as four weeks.